cjnaz/cjnfuncs/core.md

 # set_logging_level (new_level, clear=False, save=True) - Save the current logging level and set the new_level

-The current logging level is saved on a stack and can be restored by a call to restore_logging_level.
+The current logging level is saved on a stack and can be restored by a call to `restore_logging_level()`.

 ### Args